fishnsotong/fishnsotong.github.io/home.md

 ## service projects

 **Foundry (2021 – present)**
-Teaching electronics and programming to students in Singapore.
+Making electronics and programming to more accessible to students from all backgrounds in Singapore.

 ## writing and photography
 I'm a [film photographer][photos] exploring portraiture and street photography.